gustavooliveiraf/todo-api/README.md

 ## Eighth exercise: Catch the ArithmeticException error and return 400
 0. `(dissoc (main/test-request :post "/todo?name=nubank") :headers)`
-1. Failed: {:status 500, :body "Internal server error: exception"}
+1. Failed: {:status 404, :body "Not Found"}
 2. Fix it: {:status 400, :body "It's impossible to divide by zero."}
 * Tip: Try to use instance?